Rice and its various cooking, Mochi, Bread

 Especially, there is a custom to eat mochi on New Year's Day.

 During New Year's Days, special mochi is offered to the gods.

 It is called as "Kagami-mochi".

 Kagami-mochi consists of two round rice cakes and the smaller placed on the larger.

 And an orange is put on the top.

 It is decorated on household altar or important place in the house.

-But popularization of bread was since the end of the 19th century, and it is not so old.
+But popularization of bread was after the end of the 19th century, and it is not so old in Japan.

 You can find some bakeries in any city, and you can get favorite breads at most convenience stores or supermarkets.